jsdelivr/globalping/docs/measurement/schema/location.md

 - typeof `string`
 - case insensitive
-- must mutch one of the pre-defined values
+- must match one of the pre-defined values

 ### available values